sneharamnath/google-meet-chrome-ext/README.md

 ## Features

-1.Google Chrome extension to allow users to create a new Google Meet meeting and quickly share the meeting link with others.
+1. Google Chrome extension to allow users to create a new Google Meet meeting and quickly share the meeting link with others.
-2.Allows users to choose which email to create meetings if they have multiple Google Accounts.
+2. Allows users to choose which email to create meetings if they have multiple Google Accounts.
-3.Optimize meeting creation by allowing users to create and share links via keyboard alone.
+3. Optimize meeting creation by allowing users to create and share links via keyboard alone.

 ## Keyboard Shortcuts